OvidioCalvet/snake_game_project/README.md

 # Python Snake Game

 Welcome to my **Python Snake Game**!
 This is my first project using **turtle graphics**!
 This game has a snake that the user can control using W, A, S, and D and the objective is to eat and grow your snake as much as possible without crasing into yourself or the wall.
-This is my take on the classic computer game which involves knowledge of OOP and creative thinking specifically applying basic coding principles I have learned and apply them in order to make this game
+This is my take on the classic computer game which involves knowledge of OOP and creative thinking.

 ## Getting Started